 The fish IBI results show low scores scattered statewide, but most concentrated in the Minnesota River basin and the lower watersheds of the Upper Mississippi, upstream of the Twin Cities.
 The highest scores are found in north central Minnesota and along the eastern edge; the north shore, the St. Croix basin and the southeast blufflands.

 The aquatic macro invertebrate results show low scores prevalent in the Red River Basin and the mid- Minnesota River Basin, particularly in the Granite Falls watershed.
 Many scores statewide fall near 50 showing that they are near the expected IBI condition.
-Slightly higher scores follow the highest fish scores, in the north central and eastern portion of the state.
+Slightly higher invertebrate scores are similar in pattern to the highest fish scores, found in the north central and eastern portion of the state.

-The mussel results show low scores throughout the southern part of the state from the Missouri River Basin in extreme southwest, the southern tributaries to the Minnesota River basin, as well as the southern streams that flow into Iowa.
+The mussel results show low scores throughout the southern part of the state from the Missouri River Basin in extreme southwest, the southern tributaries to the Minnesota River basin, and the southern streams that flow into Iowa.
 Pockets of lower scores are also found in the Cannon and Root River watersheds and catchments near the Red River.
-Higher scores are seen in the Mississippi Headwaters, the north central lakes area and the headwaters of the Red River.
+Higher scores are seen in the Mississippi Headwaters, the north central lakes area and the headwaters of the Red River

 Overall, this index indicates that the observed number of stream species is near the number of species expected.
 However, each species group tells a somewhat different story.
 Macroinvertebrates and mussels are sensitive to channel modification, siltation, and changes in hydrology.
 Macroinvertebrates and mussels primarily live on or in the streambed, and they can move to a limited extent.
 Increased sediment inputs and siltation may extirpate local populations, and low dispersal allows these low numbers to persist.
 The lowest scores for mussels were found in watersheds with significant agricultural land use in the southern part of the state with some low scores in the Red River Valley.
 In contrast to mussels, the lowest scores for macroinvertebrates were distributed across the central part of the state.
 Fish have slightly lower scores across the middle of the state, including portions of the Upper Minnesota, Upper Mississippi, and Upper Red River drainages.
 The lowest scores for each species group are widely dispersed and when averaged across the state the scores indicate moderate to minor impairment.
 More investigation is needed to find the drivers for the disparity among species groups.